-As the Hurricane Harvey response efforts transition to recovery efforts, Texans may face the challenge of animal disposal.
+After a disaster, Texans may face the challenge of animal disposal.
 Please use the following resources to guide you during this recovery phase.

 - Animal Carcasses in Pubic Areas (including residential): Animal carcasses found in public areas or rights-of-way should be reported to the local county Emergency Operations Center (EOC) to be handled through the jurisdiction’s debris management plan.
 You can find your county’s EOC information at http://www.tdms.org/county.aspx or or on your county’s website.

 - Carcasses on private property, non-residential areas: Animal owners and operators are responsible for the proper disposal of their animals.
 To learn about common methods of non-diseased animal carcass disposal visit Disaster-Related Carcass Disposal Guide. or visit the Texas Commission Environmental Quality’s website at www.tceq.texas.gov.

 - The Natural Resources Conservation Service (NRCS) can provide additional technical assistance and may be able to help with debris removal from waterways.
 For more information visit www.nrcs.usda.gov.